mniwas2/CS225FinalProject/Results.md

 Our next algorithm was using Dijkstra's.
 This algorithm takes into consideration the origin and destination airports to then calculate the shortest path between 2 airports.
 The nodes are coordinates containing the longitude and latitudes of airports while the edges are only the existing routes between 2 airports.

+Our last algorithm uses PageRank.
+We decided to input 15-20 locations that are known as popular sightseeing locations across the world.
+With that, we would produce a ranked list of these locations based on their proximity to the final destination.